SamNibouche/Melanaphis_taxonomy/README.md

-# Morphometric and Molecular Delineation of Melanaphis sacchari (Zehntner, 1897) and Melanaphis sorghi (Theobald, 1904)
+# Morphometric and Molecular Delineation of _Melanaphis sacchari_ (Zehntner, 1897) and _Melanaphis sorghi_ (Theobald, 1904)
-## ***Nibouche S, Costet L, Medina RF, Holt JR, Sadeyen J, Zoogones AS, Moretti S, Halbert SE, Blackman RL
+## ***Nibouche S, Costet L, Medina RF, Holt JR, Sadeyen J, Zoogones AS, Moretti S, Halbert SE, Blackman RL***

 ### PLoS One 2020, DOI:x

-This is code to replicate the analyses of the morphometric data reported in our manuscript 'Morphometric and Molecular Delineation of Melanaphis sacchari and Melanaphis sorghi'
+This is code to replicate the analyses of the morphometric data reported in our manuscript 'Morphometric and Molecular Delineation of _Melanaphis sacchari_ and _Melanaphis sorghi_'

 ## Abstract